Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

  - **Sampling Rate [sampling_rate]** &mdash; The signal sampling rate in sample per second.
  - **Calibration Factor [calib]** &mdash; The calibration factor this value is optional and will be set to 1.0 if not provided.
 This value represents the calibration factor should the sensor deviate from the typical response.
  - **Start Time [starttime]** &mdash; The trace start time.

+**Suggested data format:** We recommend using the _miniSEED_ format using a to package the waveform data